 1Application and use of these products carries inherent health risks to both the applicant and those in the immediate area where chemicals are applied.
-Necessary protective clothing, respirators, protective gloves, protective boots, and eve protection are required for the applicant and others who may be affected by application.
+Necessary protective clothing, respirators, protective gloves, protective boots, and eye protection are required for the applicant and others who may be affected by application.
 These chemicals may have adverse effects upon boat, live well, and boat trailer components.
 Consult the equipment manufacturer for guidance.
-Consult Material Safety Data Sheets and or manufacturer instructions for guidance associated with use and handling of these chemicals.
+Consult Material Safety Data Sheets and/or manufacturer instructions for guidance associated with safe use and handling of these chemicals.
 2Compounds should be unsealed and mixed immediately before use to be effective; use these compounds at described concentrations at your own risk.
 Application or exposure requires use of protective clothing and other apparatus.
 Consult the Material Safety Data Sheet of the product used for specific details.
-3Chlorine solution compounds are corrosive to metal and rubber and are toxic to fish and humans not using recommended protections.
-Rinse all treated boats, trailers, and gear well with water after the necessary contact period or neutralize by spraying with sodium thiosulfate at 800ppm solution (3 grams per gallon of water) on all chlorine treated surfaces and equipment.
+3Chlorine solution compounds are corrosive to metal and rubber and are toxic to fish, other aquatic and terrestrial organisms, and to humans if used or handled incorrectly.
+Rinse all treated boats, trailers, and fish holding equipment with water after the necessary contact period or neutralize by spraying with sodium thiosulfate at 800ppm solution (3 grams per gallon of water) on all chlorine treated surfaces.
 Sodium thiosulfate is available from swimming pool supply sources.
 Follow all label precautions pertaining to neutralization; use this compound at your own risk.
 Application or exposure to sodium thiosulfate requires use of protective clothing and other apparatus.
 Consult the Material Safety Data Sheet of the product used for specific details.

 CAUTION: Exercise care when handling and using hot water, chlorine compounds, and chlorine neutralizing compounds which can burn or harm unprotected skin, eyes, nose, and respiratory tract.
 Handling and use of high temperature water, high temperature water spray (steam), and chlorine compounds can be hazardous.
-Therefore, necessary precautions and safety procedures must be carefully adhered to, so that burns and other harm to oneself and others is prevented.
+Therefore, necessary precautions and safety procedures must be carefully adhered to so that burns and other harm to oneself and others is prevented.
 Also, some equipment may melt, crack, or corrode in conjunction with exposure to hot water, steam, and/or chlorine compound cleaning.
 Some waterproof fabrics can delaminate or deteriorate with exposure to hot water and chlorine compounds.
-Consult manufacturer recommendations regarding use of hot water and or chlorine compounds must be applied away from waterways and storm sewers, such that un-treated drainage into a waterway will not occur.
-Hot water and chlorine compound cleaning and follow-up neutralization, and any methods to enhance fish survival and prevent AIS contamination should be conducted at your own risk.
+Consult manufacturer recommendations regarding use of hot water and/or chlorine compounds in conjunction with decontamination described above.
+Chlorine and neutralization compounds must be applied away from waterways and storm sewers so that untreated drainage into a waterway will not occur.
+Hot water and chlorine compound cleaning and follow-up neutralization and any methods to enhance fish survival and prevent AIS contamination should be conducted at your own risk.